Treviglas Academy: Post 16

 Business – Business students analyse business performance in Accountancy and Economics and experience running a business in Enterprise, Business or Travel and Tourism.
 Students also receive professional qualifications such as the SAGE Accounting software package.

 Technicians – Students in the Technicians academy learn ICT to a high professional level.
-The academy is equipped with a wide range of new hardware including a Cisco lab bundle and numerous PC components and peripherals.
+The academy is equipped with a wide range of new hardware incl.uding a Cisco lab bundle and numerous PC components and peripherals.

 Surf - Students study Business, Tourism, Sport and Enterprise.
-The course combines Surf Analysis, Event Management (including the Cornish Schools Surfing Championships), Beach Lifeguard and Surf Coaching qualifications.
+The course combines Surf Analysis, Event Management (including the Cornish Schools Surfing Championship.s), Beach Lifeguard and Surf Coaching qualifications.

 Site and facilities

 The Treviglas site has science laboratories and established design technology rooms with a range of tools and equipment.

-Treviglas also has facilities to support its vocational subjects, which include hair and beauty therapy rooms and physiotherapy training rooms.
+Treviglas also has facilities to support its vocational subjects, which include fine art rooms, sports rooms and many other facilities.
 The college has a catering facility, offering students the opportunity to cook in the same environment as a commercial kitchen.

 The college has an art block with pottery facilities and kiln as well as a dark room for traditional photography development.

 In 2011 Treviglas secured funding for a 2 million pound investment in new sports facility, the SportsHub, offering sports facilities for students and the wider community.
 This opened in May 2012.